-Some common red flags candidates often list for why they felt the interview took a turn for the worst and they ended up ghosting the employer during follow ups include:
+Some common red flags candidates often list for why they felt the interview took a turn for the worst and they ended up ghosting the employer during follow-ups include:

 - Stood up for phone interviews

-- Late for in-person interview
+- Late for an in-person interview

 - Feeling rushed during the interview